Skip to content

 Inflammation: A reaction of tissues to injury or disease; inflammation is marked by swelling, redness, heat, and pain.
 In some cases, inflammation is not evident in chronic pain.

-Nerve block: The injection of a nerve-numbing substance into a group of nerves.
+Nerve block: The injection of a nerve-numbing medicine into a group of nerves.

-NSAIDs: Non-steroidal anti-inflammatory drugs such as ibuprofen used to treat pain.
+NSAIDs: Non-steroidal anti-inflammatory drugs such as ibuprofen used to treat pain and inflammation.

 Opioids: Narcotic pain relievers.

-Palliative care: Also called comfort care, palliative care is meant to offer relief to chronically or terminally ill people through pain management and symptom management.
+Palliative care: Palliative care is meant to offer relief to chronically or terminally ill people through pain management and symptom management.

 Sympathetic nerve chain: A network of nerves extending the length of the spine.
 These nerves control some of the involuntary functions of the body, such as opening and narrowing blood vessels.